-The literary world mourned the loss of Amiri Baraka last week and we here at Codorus Press were especially sad to hear of his death at the age of 79.
+The literary world mourned the loss of Amiri Baraka last week and we here at Codorus Press were especially sad to hear of his deathimamu_amiri_baraka at the age of 79.

 For a man who, for much of his life, was perhaps known the most for being controversial, it’s important to note the positive ripples one person can put out into the universe without even realizing it.